artefactual/atom-docs/user-manual/add-edit-content/rights.rst

-1. If you want the rights record(s) inherited by all descendants (children) or only descendants with digital objects associated with them (see Make rights actionalable on digital objects, below) and,
+1. If you want the rights record(s) inherited by all descendants (children) or only descendants with digital objects associated with them (see Make rights actionable on digital objects, below) and,

 2. Whether you would like to delete any rights which pre-exist in the child records and replace with the parent rights (option 1) or combine the parent